httpcats/http.cat/README.md

 The code for the older version hosted at the heroku platform is at the [http-status-cats-api](https://github.com/rogeriopvl/http-status-cats-api) repo.

 This new version does not need any server side code.
-The API behavior is provided by an Nginx config.
+The API behavior is provided by a Nginx server config.

 ## License